Separation of church and state: Catholicism

 The Catholic Church takes the position that the Church itself has a proper role in guiding and informing consciences, explaining the natural law, and judging the moral integrity of the state, thereby serving as check to the power of the state.
 The Church teaches that the right of individuals to religious freedom is an essential dignity.

 Catholic philosopher Thomas Storck argues that, once a society becomes "Catholicised" and adopts the Church as the state religion, it is further morally bound: "'the just requirements of public order' vary considerably between a Catholic state and a religiously neutral state.
 If a neutral state can prohibit polygamy, even though it is a restriction on religious freedom, then a Catholic state can likewise restrict the public activity of non-Catholic groups.
 "The just requirements of public order" can be understood only in the context of a people's traditions and modes of living, and in a Catholic society would necessarily include that social unity based upon a recognition of the Catholic Church as the religion of society, and the consequent exclusion of all other religions from public life.
 Western secular democracies, committed to freedom of religion for all sects, find no contradiction in proscribing polygamy, although some religions permit it, because its practice is contrary to the traditions and mores of these nations.
 A Catholic country can certainly similarly maintain its own manner of life.", further:

 If, under consideration of historical circumstances among peoples, special civil recognition is given to one religious community in the constitutional order of a society, it is necessary at the same time that the right of all citizens and religious communities to religious freedom should be acknowledged and maintained.

 The Church takes stances on current political issues, and tries to influence legislation on matters it considers relevant.
 For example, the Catholic bishops in the United States adopted a plan in the 1970s calling for efforts aimed at a Constitutional amendment providing "protection for the unborn child to the maximum degree possible".

-Benedict XVI regards modern idea of freedom (meaning the Church should be free from governmental coercion and overtly political influence from the state) as a legitimate product of the Christian environment, in a similar way to Jacques Le Goff.
+Benedict XVI regards the modern idea of freedom (meaning the Church should be free from governmental coercion and overtly political influence from the state) as a legitimate product of the Christian environment, in a similar way to Jacques Le Goff.
 However, contrary to the French historian, the Pope rejects the conception of religion as just a private affair.

 Islam

-The stance of Islam on the separation of church and state varies among Islamic schools and branches.
+The separation of mosque and state varies among Islamic schools and branches.
 The Constitution of Medina is discussed as an early form of Islamic secular governance, providing equal religious rights to Muslims, Jewish people, and pagans.
 According to the Ahmadiyya Muslims, Islamic principles state that the politics of government should be separate from the doctrine of religion and special preference should not be given to a Muslim over a non-Muslim.
 Many Muslim-majority countries currently apply Islam as their state religion or enforce Sharia law for all citizens.